basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 The whole loop finishes fast enough that I can capture intent by voice and paste it into the Code CLI without re‑typing.

 {{% callout note %}}
-**Dictation quality:** In my experience, the built‑in iOS dictation is absolute shit compared to Whisper/FasterWhisper.
+**Dictation quality:** In my experience, the built‑in iOS dictation is absolute garbage compared to Whisper/FasterWhisper.
 Accuracy and punctuation are much better with the FasterWhisper server running at home; it’s a bit slower, but that trade‑off is worth it for clean, usable text.
 {{% /callout %}}

 {{% callout warning %}}